docs Tutorial

 The App Customization page filled out

-Nametag uses OAuth 2.0 for sign in.
+Nametag uses Open ID Connect (OIDC) for sign in, which is an extension build on top of the OAuth 2.0 protocol.
 We need to configure an OAuth 2.0 Client ID and Secret which we’ll use later.
 On the OAuth tab:

 1. Make a note of your Client ID.